 • The MTA has adjusted service on the subways, buses and rails.

-• About 3,000 flights had been canceled at NYC’s three major airports.
+• Well over 3,000 flights were canceled at NYC’s three major airports.

 • NYC announced a pivot to remote learning for public schools Monday.
 After-school programs are canceled.

-• This is the coldest stretch of weather in NYC in 8 years.
-Five people were found dead from suspected exposure on Saturday.
+• This is the coldest stretch of weather in NYC in eight years.
+At least six people have been found dead of suspected exposure in the city.

 • NYC Emergency Management's winter weather page.